schneems/schneems/_posts/2025-03-26-a-daft-procmacro-trick-how-to-emit-partialcode-errors.md

 }
 ```

-Like Daft (v0.1.2), macros emit trait implementations and sometimes generate new data structures.
+Daft (v0.1.2), emits trait implementations and sometimes generates new data structures.
 From the snapshot tests, an input of something like this:

 ```rust
 #[derive(Debug, Eq, PartialEq, Diffable)]